Video Interaction Guidance

 VIG Supervision with Rachel Pardoe for professionals training with AVIGuk

-Face-to-face or online using Zoom or Skype
+Face-to-face or online using Zoom.

 I have experience of supervising clinical psychologists, perinatal mental health practitioners, infant mental health specialists, child psychotherapists, family support workers, health visitors, community nursery nurses and play therapists, both in the NHS and independently.